What is the Flu?

 Reading time: 4 min

-Flu is a contagious and infectious respiratory disease caused by the influenza virus which mainly affects the nose, throat, bronchi and, in certain cases, the lungs.
+Influenza (the flu) is a highly contagious respiratory disease caused by influenza viruses that primarily infect the nose, throat, bronchi and, in certain cases, the lungs.

 Flu explained in first person